$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: sigma -VQE

 \subsection{Simulating shot noise}

-Simulating $S$ independent circuits per optimization iteration to capture the effect of shot noise is expensive in classical benchmarks, particularly in the case where we are simulating a density matrix to capture hardware noise.
-We can avoid this by drawing all shot statistics at once.
-First we need to draw $K_B$ - the number of shots out of the total $S$ that will be allocated to measuring in the basis $B$.
-We do this by sampling a multinomial distribution with probabilities $p_B$ given by Eq. \eqref{eq:basisprob}
+Simulating \(S\) independent circuits per optimization iteration to capture the effect of shot noise is expensive in classical benchmarks, particularly when we simulate a density matrix to capture hardware noise.
+We avoid this by drawing the shot statistics directly.
+After choosing an average number of shots per QWC measurement circuit, \(\bar S_{\rm circ}\), we set the total shot budget for one estimator evaluation at fixed circuit parameters \(\theta\) to

+where \(G=|\mathcal B|\) is the number of QWC measurement bases.
+We then allocate this total budget across bases by sampling a multinomial distribution \cite{ross2023first} with probabilities \(p_B\) given by Eq.~\eqref{eq:basisprob}, i.e., the distribution of counts obtained from \(S\) independent draws over the possible measurement bases,